 If your life has been a waste, your soul will burn in Hell forever, unless you repent and do good before you die.

-Do at least some things that are truly good and genuinely selfless in your life.
-This good must be substantial, not trivial, and it must not be selfish in any way.
-To be more sure that you have done good, choose to do many good things.
-That way, in case one attempt to do good fails, you will have other things to show for your life.
+You must do at least some things that are truly good and genuinely selfless in your life.
+This good must be substantial, not trivial, and it must not be selfish.
+To be more certain that you have done good, choose to do many good things.
+That way, if one attempt to do good fails, you will have other good deeds to show for your life.

 Why should you be allowed into Heaven, if you have never done anything truly good on earth?